obonaventure/mmtp-book/singlepath.rst

 Finally, TCP implementations store the state of the connection according to the TCP state machine :cite:p:`rfc793`.

 TCP implementations include lots of optimizations that are outside the scope of this brief introduction.
 Let us know briefly describe how TCP sends data reliably.
-Consider a TCP connection established between a client and a server. :numref:`fig-tcp-simple-data` shows a simple data transfert between these two hosts.
+Consider a TCP connection established between a client and a server. :numref:`fig-tcp-simple-data` shows a simple data transfer between these two hosts.
 The sequence number of the first segment starts at ``1234``, the current value of ``snd.nxt``.
 For TCP, each transmitted byte consumes one sequence number.
 Thus, after having sent the first segment, the client's ``snd.nxt`` is set to ``1238``.
 The server receives the data in sequence and immediately acknowledges it.
-A TCP receiver always sets the acknowledgement number of the segments that it sends with the next expected sequence number, i.e. ``rcv.nxt``.
+A TCP receiver always sets the acknowledgment number of the segments that it sends with the next expected sequence number, i.e. ``rcv.nxt``.

 .. _fig-tcp-simple-data:
-.. tikz:: TCP Reliable data transfert
+.. tikz:: TCP Reliable data transfer
    :libs: positioning, matrix, arrows, math

    \tikzmath{\c1=1;\c2=1.5; \s1=8; \s2=8.5; \max=4; }